Oxwich, St Illtyd Church

 History, tourist information, and nearby accommodation

-Entry is through the west door of the the tower, and inside the door are a pair of gravestones against the wall.
-One is the coffinc over of William de la Lake, rector in 1320.
+Entry is through the west door of the tower, and inside the door is a pair of gravestones against the wall.
+One is the coffin of William de la Lake, rector in 1320.
 The stone was found used as a slab inside the inner door.
 The other slab is 14th-15th century and was found face down in the nave.
-It is inscribed 'Hugh, formerly the pious rector of Saint Illtyd's Church, lies here.'
+It is inscribed 'Hugh, formerly the pious rector of Saint Illtyd's Church, lies here'.

 About Oxwich, St Illtyd Church

 Address: Oxwich, Gower, Glamorgan, Wales

 Attraction Type: Historic Church

 Location: South end of Oxwich beach, off the A4118